Create a Service and an Ingress

 Expose your Deployment with a Service

-Here's a manifest for a Service that exposes your Deployment to clients inside your cluster:
+1. Create a Service manifest that exposes your Deployment to clients inside your cluster:

 apiVersion: v1